Where do I tap my card?

 How does FrontRunner charge a fare?

-Tapping on and off is especially important for FrontRunner, which charges you based on the distance you travel.
+Tapping on and off is especially important for FrontRunner, which charges you based on the number of stations you travel.

 Do I have to tap on and off?